JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 Please advise :).

 1. Thank you.
 This is not a Golden Cactus.
 I have corrected the spelling and provided the scientific name.
-Posted one year ago
+Posted 2 years ago

 1. Okay, thanks for clarifying!
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.